Multicopy observables for the detection of optically nonclassical states: Multicopy nonclassicality observables

 \section{Multicopy nonclassicality observables}

-Potential implementations of nonclassicality criteria based on the matrix of moments (\ref{def:dNmatrix}) have been considered in Ref. \cite{shchukin_nonclassical_2005}, but the idea was to experimentally evaluate each individual entry of the matrix before calculating its determinant.
+Potential implementations of nonclassicality criteria based on the matrix of moments $D_N$ have been considered in Ref. \cite{shchukin_nonclassical_2005}, but the idea was to experimentally evaluate each individual entry of the matrix before calculating its determinant.
 Instead, in the present work, we look for an optical implementation that makes it possible to directly access the value of the determinant by measuring the expectation value of some nonclassicality observable.
-Since the principal minors discussed in Sec. \ref{sec:performancesmatrixofmoments} (especially $d_{15}, d_{23}, d_{123}$ and $d_{1235}$) are polynomial functions of the matrix elements of $\hat{\rho}$, we turn to multicopy observables as defined in Ref. \cite{brun_measuring_2004}.
+Since the principal minors discussed in Sec. \ref{sec:performancesmatrixofmoments} (especially $d_{15}, d_{23}, d_{123}$, and $d_{1235}$) are polynomial functions of the matrix elements of $\hat{\rho}$, we turn to multicopy observables as defined in Ref. \cite{brun_measuring_2004}.
 This method appears to be well adapted here since the nonclassicality criteria involve determinants (a similar technique has been successfully applied for accessing determinants of other matrices of moments connected to uncertainty relations, see Ref. \cite{hertz_multicopy_2019}).

-We start by detailing the design of 2-copy observables for accessing the determinants $d_{12}$ and $d_{14}$, used as examples to introduce the method, followed by $d_{23}$ and $d_{15}$.
+We start by detailing the design of two-copy observables for accessing the determinants $d_{12}$ and $d_{14}$, used as examples to introduce the method, followed by $d_{23}$ and $d_{15}$.
 Then, we increase the number of copies and consider the 3-copy nonclassicality observable for $d_{123}$ and 4-copy nonclassicality observable for $d_{1235}$.
-We also discuss the optical implementation of these observables up to three copies.
+We also discuss the optical implementation of these observables whenever possible.